software-tools-books/js4ds/_en/intro.md

       coordinator, working on the <a
       href="https://bio-it.embl.de"> Bio-IT Project</a>
       at <a href="https://www.embl.de">EMBL</a>.
-He teaches a lot of courses in computing, organises a lot of community-building events,
+He teaches a lot of courses in computing, organizes a lot of community-building events,
       listens to a lot of punk rock, and occasionally still finds time to write code and ride his bike.
     </p>